kushpatelj86/CPSC-455-Project/README.md

 ## Protection functions
-There is a protection folder in which encryption, rate limiting, and login limiting is put in place and
+There is a protection folder in which encryption, rate limiting, and login limiting is put in place and they are used using external libraries like bcrypt or crypto
 ## Instructions

 - **Login:**
-  Enter your username and password.
-If the user does not exist, a new account is automatically created with that username and password.
+  Enter your username and password and captcha code.
+If the user doesn't exist create a new user by clicking the register button

 - **Join:**
   There'll be a join message sent to you when you log in.